-- 1. All excuses must be turned in within three (3) days of returning from being absent; this includes parental and/or required doctor's notes.
-A doctor's note may be required for admission to school any time the school authorities deem it necessary.
-Doctor's notes will always be required after three (3) consecutive days of absence.
-If written excuses are not turned in within this time frame, the day(s) of absence will be considered unexcused or illegal.
-The Doctor's note must state that the student was seen with the date, time of appointment.
-Parents may be cited and fined according to Act 29.
-Unexcused absences will result in disciplinary action.
-A student will receive four (2) hours of detention for every day listed as unexcused. - 2.
+- 1. Students are to bring a written excuse signed by their parent or guardian into the office immediately following an absence.
+If a student fails to produce a note after the issuance of a temporary pass, a detention will be assigned.
+Failure to submit a note will result in a student being given an unexcused/illegal day. - 2.
 When a student acquires ten (10) days absence, a letter with a copy of the attendance policy will be sent to the parent/guardian.
 A doctor's excuse for subsequent absences will be required.
-SAP Referral - 3.
+The student will be referred to the SAP team. - 3.
 At any time during the school year if your child has 3 unlawful absences, you will be sent an official notice of absence letter.
 Any future illegal days, the district will prosecute through the office of the District's Magistrate under the PA School Code 13-3333. - 4.
-When a student acquires eighteen (18) days absence, the student and parents or guardian will be offered a due process hearing by a review committee consisting of the principal, school disciplinarian, guidance counselor, school nurse and/or truant officer. - 5.
-If it is determined that no extenuating circumstances exist, upon reaching the nineteenth (19) absences, the student may be required to repeat the educational program. - 6.
+When a student acquires eighteen (18) days absence, the student and parents or guardian will be offered a due process hearing by a review committee consisting of the principal, counselor, and/or school nurse.

+If it is determined that no extenuating circumstances exist, upon reaching the nineteenth (19) absence, the student may be required to repeat the educational program.